8 min left

 Chapter Note

 What the chapter carries as failure-mode naming, the category carries as corrective discipline.
-The chapter says: here is what failure looks like when it has consummated.
+The chapter says: here is what failure looks like once it has hardened.
 The category says: here is the practice that catches the drift before it gets there, and here are the tools for running the check.
-The chapter and the category are tightly aligned in vocabulary and posture; the work of this page is to surface the corrective discipline as a named practice the chapter implies but does not articulate as its own structurally distinct work.
+The chapter and the category are tightly aligned in vocabulary and posture; the work of this page is to surface the corrective discipline as a named practice the chapter implies but does not articulate as its own distinct work.
 If a later structural revision of the chapter undertakes it, the corrective discipline can surface as a named chapter element alongside the failure-mode description.
 Until then, this category page is where the active practice of checking the map against the territory lives.